mparchment/salsabil-io/src/content/blog/tafsir.md

 - *Al-Masahif* by Ibn Abi Dawud

 At this point, this book is crucial to read because it contains important information about the early history of the Qur'an, including problematic reports that need further explanation.
 Listening to Musa’id al-Tayyar’s Tarikh al Qur'an recordings before reading Al-Masahif will give you a framework to analyze and interpret those narrations.
+Also read *al-Muqni'* by Abu 'Amr al-Dani, which is an important work on the rasm and differences between the masahif.

 - *Al-Muyassar* by Ahmad Shukri

 Most ayah endings are obvious but a degree of ambiguity arises in certain places leading to khilaf.
 These issues are dealt with in ‘ilm ’add al-ayi, for which Sh.
 Ali Hani highly recommends this book by Ahmad Shukri.

-For an overview of the meanings of specific words in the Qur’an, read Kulliyat al-Alfadh by al-Qarni.
-Gharib al-Quran by Ibn Qutaybah is also a highly influential work that is quoted by many of the classical mufassirin such as al-Tabari, al-Qurtubi, and al-Razi.
-It is relatively brief and the best place to begin looking for the meaning of ambiguous words.

 # Advanced Level
 At this stage one begins to address the issue of tarjih and knowing which view is most correct about what is said about each ayah, as well as the strongest non-preponderant views, as these have the possibility of also being correct.

+- *Al-Muharrar Al-Wajiz* by Abu Muhammad b.
+Attiyah

+Ibn Attiyah’s tafsir pays great attention to establishing tarjih from the sayings of the Salaf, and also trains one for tarjih between different opinions.
+It was highly regarded by Ibn Khaldun and Ibn Taymiyyah due to its extensive and meticulous research, summarizing the formative tradition with the most accurate narrations, and was influential on later mufassirin such as al-Qurtubi, Abu Hayyan, and Ibn Kathir.

 - *Al-Ibanah ‘an Ma’ani al-Qira’at* by Ibn Abi Talib al-Makki

-This book is concerned with the history of ahruf and qira'at and is one of the most important works to read in order to understand the topic.
-Supplement it with Ma’ani al-Ahruf al-Sab’ah by ‘Abd al-Rahman al-Razi and Al-Murshid Al-Wajiz by Abu Shamah to gain an understanding of different perspectives.
+This book is concerned with the history of ahruf and qira'at.
+It is one of the most important works to read in order to understand the topic.
+Supplement it by reading *Ma’ani al-Ahruf al-Sab’ah* by ‘Abd al-Rahman al-Razi and *Al-Murshid Al-Wajiz* by Abu Shamah to gain different perspectives.
+Also read the sections relevant to the seven ahruf from *Fath al-Bari by Ibn Hajar*, *Sharh Mushkil al-Athar* by al-Tahawi, *al-Tamhid* by Ibn 'Abd al-Barr. *Masa'il al-Qira'at by al-Qijati is another important work to cover.

 - *Al-Tabsirah* by Ibn Abi Talib al-Makki

 This text was written by Ibn Abi Talib on the seven qira’at themselves.
 The author wrote al-Ibanah as an introduction to this book, and later goes on to explain the differences between the qira’at in al-Kashf.
-Supplement it with al-Qira’at by Abu ‘Ubayd al-Qasim.
+Supplement it with *al-Qira’at* by Abu ‘Ubayd al-Qasim.
 It is also important to learn the various dialects of the Arabs; especially those of Quraysh, Hudhayl, and Najd.
-This can be picked up by significant reading in books of nahw.
+This can be accomplished by studying works like *Laughat Quraysh* by Mukhtar al-Ghawth and significant reading in books of nahw.

 - *Kashf ‘an Wujuh al-Qira’at* by Ibn Abi Talib al-Makki

 In this book, Ibn Abi Talib gives his own ikhtiyar between the readings of the seven on every issue.
 This will give one a glimpse into the process of ikhtiyar and the reasoning involved in it.
-Supplement this with Qawa’id al-Tarjih wa’l-Ikhtiyar by Yahya Jalal, in which he identifies Ibn Abi Talib’s qawa’id for ikhtiyar.
-Also read Sharh al-Hidayah by al-Mahdawi and Al-Badi’ by Ibn Matrif al-Kinani.
+Supplement this with *Qawa’id al-Tarjih wa’l-Ikhtiyar* by Yahya Jalal, in which he identifies Ibn Abi Talib’s qawa’id for ikhtiyar.
+Also read Sharh al-Hidayah by al-Mahdawi and *Al-Badi’* by Ibn Matrif al-Kinani, which are also excellent works on tawjih.

-- *Al-Muharrar Al-Wajiz* by Abu Muhammad b.
-Attiyah

-Ibn Attiyah’s tafsir pays great attention to establishing tarjih from the sayings of the Salaf, and also trains one for tarjih between different opinions.
-It was highly regarded by Ibn Khaldun and Ibn Taymiyyah due to its extensive and meticulous research, summarizing the formative tradition with the most accurate narrations, and was influential on later mufassirin such as al-Qurtubi, Abu Hayyan, and Ibn Kathir.

 - *Jami’ al-Bayan* by Abu Ja’far al-Tabari